hyperledger-labs/perun-doc/source/go-perun/port_eth_dot/migration.rst

 Migrating from Ethereum to Polkadot
 ===================================

-In order to make our channel implementation work on Polkadot we utilize the `perun-polkadot-backend <https://github.com/perun-network/perun-polkadot-backend>`_.
+In order to make our :ref:`payment channel implementation <payment_tutorial_intro>` work on Polkadot we utilize the `perun-polkadot-backend <https://github.com/perun-network/perun-polkadot-backend>`_.
 Most changes are done in the ``PaymentClient`` & its setup.
 The actual ``PaymentChannel`` implementation stays the same.